Duade10/mhtb/README.md

   - 📝 Custom (admin provides a replacement)
 - Notifies n8n via a webhook with the admin’s decision
 - Sessions remain active until the admin responds
+- Forwards any other Telegram slash commands to a configurable webhook for custom automations

 ---